 HelloTalk is a free app (Android and iOS) for finding conversation partners around the world and at home.
 Enter the language(s) you speak and want to learn, then find partners by language, location etc.

 Also: don’t be shy about talking to real people: German tourists and exchange students, friends and family members who speak German, etc.!

 Finally, you can talk to yourself in German– out loud, or in your head.
 Tell yourself in German what you’re doing, what you’re seeing, what you’re thinking.
 It’s fun, makes you more mindful, and will help you learn to talk about the things that are most relevant for you!

 extr@ auf Deutsch is an entertaining soap-opera spoof.
 The German is simple, clear, and useful, and the videos are captioned to help you follow along.
 An exaggerated laugh-track lets you know when a joke has been made, and some of the jokes are funny.

 The Lernen to Talk Show is a series of 4-7 minute videos filmed once a week by a student who went to Germany for a year in 2011/12, to document his progress in the language.
 Each episode is carefully subtitled (and often also annotated) in ways that also show you some of the mistakes he makes as he speaks.
-I recommend working through these in order, starting with Week 1.
+Click around to find a starting point that matches your current level.

-Videos zum Spaß: These videos are organized in accordance with their correlations to the chapters of Vorsprung.
+Videos zum Spaß: These videos are organized in accordance with their correlations to the chapters of Vorsprung, but can be useful practice at all levels.
 The links are accompanied by explanatory notes, ranging from general comments to detailed transcripts with translations.
 Choose what you like and use the related videos on YouTube to find more!

 Extensive reading is a great way to build vocabulary and learn how the language works.
 The key to this is to look up as few words as possible, in order to read at close to a normal pace.
 Look up words only if (a) you’re lost, or (b) you really want to learn that particular word.
 A few ideas: